-- ➤ Visual Profiler and nvprof don't support devices with compute capability 8.0 and higher.
-Next-gen tools NVIDIA Nsight Compute and NVIDIA Nsight Systems should be used instead. - ▶ Starting with the CUDA 11.0, Visual Profiler and nvprof won't support macOS as the target platform.
+- ▶ Visual Profiler and nvprof don't support devices with compute capability 8.0 and higher.
+Next-gen tools NVIDIA Nsight Compute and NVIDIA Nsight Systems should be used instead. - ➤ Starting with the CUDA 11.0, Visual Profiler and nvprof won't support macOS as the target platform.
 However Visual Profiler will continue to support remote profiling from the macOS host.
 Visual Profiler is provided in a separate installer package to maintain the remote profiling workflow for CUDA developers on macOS.
 See Developer Tools for macOS for download instructions. - ➤ Starting with CUDA 10.2, Visual Profiler and nvprof use dynamic/shared CUPTI library.
 Thus it's required to set the path to the CUPTI library before launching Visual Profiler and nvprof on Windows.
-CUPTI library can be found at "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\<cuda-toolkit>\extras\CUPTI\lib64" for Windows. - A security vulnerability issue required profiling tools to disable all the features for non-root or non-admin users.
-As a result, Visual Profiler and nvprof cannot profile the application when using a Windows 419.17 or Linux 418.43 or later driver.
-More details about the issue and the solutions can be found on this web page.
+CUPTI library can be found at "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\<cuda-toolkit>\extras\CUPTI\lib64" for Windows. - ▶ A security vulnerability issue required profiling tools to disable features using GPU performance counters for non-root or non-admin users when using a Windows 419.17 or Linux 418.43 or later driver.
+By default, NVIDIA drivers require elevated permissions to access GPU performance counters.
+On Tegra platforms, profile as root or using sudo.
+On other platforms, you can either start profiling as root or using sudo, or by enabling non-admin profiling.
+More details about the issue and the solutions can be found on the ERR_NVGPUCTRPERM web page.

-Note: Starting with CUDA 10.2, Visual Profiler and nvprof allow tracing features for non-root and non-admin users on desktop platforms.
-But events and metrics profiling is still restricted for non-root and non-admin users.
+Note: Visual Profiler and nvprof allow tracing features for non-root and non-admin users on desktop platforms only, Tegra platforms require root or sudo access.

 - ▶ Use of the environment variable LD_PRELOAD to load some versions of MPI libraries may result in a crash on Linux platforms.
 The workaround is to start the profiling session as a root user.
 For the normal user, the SUID permission for nvprof must be set. - ➤ To ensure that all profile data is collected and flushed to a file, cudaDeviceSynchronize() followed by either cudaProfilerStop() or cuProfilerStop() should be called before the application exits.
-Refer the section Flush Profile Data. - Concurrent kernel mode can add significant overhead if used on kernels that execute a large number of blocks and that have short execution durations. - ▶ If the kernel launch rate is very high, the device memory used to collect profiling data can run out.
+Refer the section Flush Profile Data. - ► Concurrent kernel mode can add significant overhead if used on kernels that execute a large number of blocks and that have short execution durations. - ▶ If the kernel launch rate is very high, the device memory used to collect profiling data can run out.
 In such a case some profiling data might be dropped.
-This will be indicated by a warning. - ▶ When profiling an application that uses CUDA Dynamic Parallelism (CDP) there are several limitations to the profiling tools.
+This will be indicated by a warning. - ▶ When profiling an application that uses CUDA Dynamic Parallelism (CDP) there are several limitations to the profiling tools. - ▶ CDP kernel launch tracing has a limitation for devices with compute capability 7.0 and higher.
+Profiler traces all the host launched kernels until it encounters a host launched kernel which launches child kernels.
+Subsequent kernels are not traced.